Salina, Kansas: Founding: 1858–1870

 Salina, 1867, by Alexander Gardner, from months-old Kansas Pacific Railway tracks, with Indian Rock behind and to the right.

-The defeat of the aggressive High Plains tribes had enabled the safe return of attempted settlers.
+The defeat of the High Plains tribes had enabled the safe return of attempted settlers.
 In April 1858, journalist and lawyer William A. Phillips from Lawrence led the founding of Salina, accompanied by settlers David Phillips, Alexander M. Campbell Sr. (husband of Christina), A.C.
 Spillman, and James Muir.
-They were all Scotch Presbyterians, and all but Muir were related.
+They were all Scottish Presbyterians, and all but Muir were related.
 From a west riverbank dugout at what is now Riverside Park, they camped and designed the first building.
 It was a two-story dwelling and Campbell's store, at what is now the southwest corner of 5th St and Iron Ave near Founders Park.
 Constant tribal attacks required a wagon circle around the first water well one block west.
 The Campbells had the first surviving settler birth in the area, also named Christina.

 That month, and still predating the 1861 statehood of Kansas, they chartered the Salina Town Company with the Kansas territory legislature.
 During the following year, they organized the surrounding area as Saline County, and named Salina the county seat.
 The westernmost town on the Smoky Hill Trail, Salina established itself as a trading post for westbound immigrants, gold prospectors bound for Pikes Peak, and area American Indian tribes.
 The town's growth halted with the outbreak of the American Civil War when much of the male population left to join the Union Army.

 In 1862, residents fended off Indian raiders and suffered a second assault by bushwhackers.
 In May and June 1864, the Salina Stockade was built to protect the town against further Indian raids.
 The building inside the stockade was remodeled and in September 1864 was opened as Salina's first public school.
 The school term ran until March 1865.
 The use of the building probably continued until at least June 1865.